yhagio/tutorialedge.net/content/golang/go-functions-tutorial.md

 }
 ```

+# Multiple Results From a Function

 It's quite often in Go programs that you'll see two results being returned from
 a function call.
-This is typically the result as the first result and any
+This is typically the result as the first result, and any
 potential errors as the second result.

-This practice can be very useful and
-allows go programmers to decide what to do with an error within the original
+This practice can be very useful and allows go programmers to decide what to do
-function block that called out to a second function:
+with any errors return within the original function block that calls our function:

 ```go
 package main